-In the case where Capo was repeatedly wrong about a specific chord—maybe it detected a "C minor" instead of "C major" across the whole song—you can change all these chords and voicings at once by tapping the Change All button that appears underneath the selected voicing.
+In the case where Capo was repeatedly wrong about a specific chord—maybe it detected a "C minor" instead of "C major" across the whole song—you can change all these chords at once by toggling the Replace all… option that appears at the bottom of the Chord Chooser.

 Deleting a Chord

 When a chord is selected, you can delete it by tapping the Delete Chord button in the Chords Control Strip.